-A typical turboprop aircraft or a light jet, for example will do just fine.
-On the other hand, some trips require a certain type of a private jet.
-For example, a coast to coast air charter will need a mid size jet or larger type of aircraft.
-Utilizing other aircraft, such as s light jet, will require 2 or sometimes more fuel stops.
+A typical turboprop aircraft or a light jet, for example, will do just fine.
+On the other hand, some trips require a certain type of private jet.
+For example, a coast-to-coast air charter will need a mid-size jet or larger type of aircraft.
+Chartering a light jet, will require 2 or sometimes more fuel stops.
 This will make the whole practice of flying private useless.

 The traveler needs to know and understand that private jets, like any other machine were built to serve a certain purpose of the private air charter industry.
 These private jets were built to serve a certain need, very specific.
 For example, air charter of 7 people for 2,000 miles.
-Sure, utilizing this aircraft for a 300miles charter is definitely possible but it will prevent the private jet traveler from experience the purpose of the aircraft and carry additional costs.
+Sure, utilizing this aircraft for a 300-miles charter is definitely possible but it will prevent the private jet traveler from experiencing the purpose of the aircraft and carry additional costs.

 The same works the other way.
-Using this specific private jet for a trans Atlantic private charter will require two fuel stops, additional routes and will probably take more time than flying commercial.
+Using this specific private jet for a trans-Atlantic private charter will require two fuel stops, additional routes and will probably take more time than flying commercial.